Nicola Spirig, one of the greatest triathletes of all time, is preparing to retire from the 'intense emotions' of her racing career - KTVZ

 “On the one hand, I love to train, to move, to be active; it just simply makes me feel good.
 And on the other hand, I like the challenges and the races and seeing where my limits are and how far I can go, how fast I can go.”

-Beyond the medals and the podium finishes — of which there have been many — Spirig has taken a lot from her career in triathlon — even drawing on her racing experience when she was training to become a lawyer.
+Beyond the medals and the podium finishes — of which there have been many — Spirig has taken life lessons from her career in triathlon — even drawing on her racing experience when she was training to become a lawyer.

 “I had the final exams and everyone was so scared and had anxiety,” she recalls.
 “I just said, well, I had pressure before.
 I know how to deal with pressure because I have it all the time at races and I know how to work for a goal — how to be efficient, how to plan.